hyperevolnet/Terminator/README.md

 <img src="./assets/acc_cifar10.png" width="350">

+The Terminator architecture can complete the fitting stage when only trained with 20 epochs, followed by the model compression stage.

 ## Citation
 If you use this codebase, or otherwise find our work valuable, please cite our paper: